abulka/relationship-manager/README.md

 ### Easiest persistence technique

-Alternatively, the easiest approach to persistence is to use the built in `RelationshipManagerPersistent`.
-It provides an attribute object called `.objects` where you should keep all the objects involved in relationships e.g.
+Alternatively, the easiest approach to persistence is to use the built in `dumps` and `loads` methods of `RelationshipManager`.
+Relationship Manager also provides an attribute object called `.objects` where you should keep all the objects involved in relationships e.g.